kikiisong/HCI-homework/index.md

 ### The temptation to instant joy

-My mental state plays a huge part in the onset of this obsession with my smartphone and the internet.
+My mental state played a huge part in the onset of this addiction with my smartphone.
 I was enduring the greatest anxiety and uncertainty about life that I’ve ever experienced so far.
-Stressed out by school and internship, I would go on my phone whenever I had some free time instead of getting proper relaxation.
+Stressed out by school and internship, I would go on my phone whenever I had some free time instead of getting a proper relaxation.
 Why?
 Because it is the quickest way to find something entertaining.

 Supplying instant entertainment is what exactly social media platforms and their smartphone applications are designed to do.
 They employ a sophisticated reinforcement method using variable rewards[^2].
 You get rewards occasionally so you would keep going, hoping for the next reward to come.
 This was what kept me on my phone as I was always looking for that next funny video or beautiful post, assuming it would appear soon.
 For other people, it might be the next like or comment.